-Gwen Stefani Pregnant Rumors Don’t Bother Blake Shelton, Says Source
+Gwen Stefani Pregnancy Rumors Don’t Bother Blake Shelton, Says Source

 “99 percent of the things you read about [me] on social media or the internet isn’t true.
 It’s actually disturbing.
 I rarely even look at it anymore because I know it’s mostly fake.”

-But while in the tweet, he wrote that he felt “disturbed” with the false news reports, now the change in his attitude is evident from the fact that while performing at his restaurant Ole Red in Tishomingo, Oklahoma, he joked with audience members about them being “very lucky” that particular night because Gwen Stefani was joining him for a duet, even though she “actually gave birth to twins yesterday.”
+In his tweet, he wrote that he felt “disturbed” with the false news reports, now the change in his attitude is evident from the fact that while performing at his restaurant Ole Red in Tishomingo, Oklahoma, he joked with audience members about them being “very lucky” that particular night because Gwen Stefani was joining him for a duet, even though she “actually gave birth to twins yesterday.”